SeanFeldman/seanfeldman.com/content/posts/old/2012-01-09-writing-a-custom-configurationsection.md

 - C#
 author: Sean Feldman
 ---

-Writing a Custom ConfigurationSection is not a big task, but can be very challenging if you forget some details.
-I loved [this post](http://www.abhisheksur.com/2011/09/writing-custom-configurationsection-to.html) as it reminded me that you have to have both the Section tag and the collection within it tag… dah!
+<p>Writing a Custom ConfigurationSection is not a big task, but can be very challenging if you forget some details.
+I loved <a href="http://www.abhisheksur.com/2011/09/writing-custom-configurationsection-to.html" target="_blank">this post</a> as it reminded me that you have to have both the Section tag and the collection within it tag… dah!</p>